 The spacious new accommodations for the administration department are a relief from the old administrative office, which housed twelve employees, the principal’s office, the accounting section, and a storage area for the Cambridge board exams in a single room partitioned by plywood dividers.
 Important files were often misplaced due to the close quarters.
 There was no privacy, even for important meetings with the principal, as everyone could hear through the plywood dividers.
 If more than three people had to attend a meeting, the door had to be left open to fit the extra ones.
 A small visitor lounge was crammed inside the same room.
 Candidates for employment sometimes had to be interviewed outside the office.

 However, it is a changed scenario now.
-The spacious administrative area in the new building, which overlooks majestic Mount Kanchenjunga, features a private workstation for each employee.
+The spacious administrative area in the new building, which overlooks majestic Mount Kanchenjunga, features a private workstation for each employee and it has been said that the accounting department among other areas is running more efficiently than ever.
 As the educational establishment grows, there will be a need for more employees, all of whom should be added to their payroll system, in order for them to have access to all of the features that come with it.
 On top of this, the school has enough of the budget left over to afford better filing methods and digitalize their documents.
 This will mean they won’t misplace any important files as they will all be online.
 They are currently looking into options like the Aplos software that will make managing the school a lot easier.
 You can find out more about the software by visiting https://www.aplos.com/school-management-software.

 We are extremely grateful to all the generous donors who have made this possible at our small school in the mountains.
 With your constant support and contributions, we at Taktse are now much better able to fulfill our mission of providing high-quality education to our students, and promoting progressive learning in the region